 Fruit Is Good For Your Design

 Wearing bold prints is the trick for spring-summer fashion.
 Living in Tuscany I am surrounded by plenty of fruit fashion inspirations.
 The lemon fruit print dress is what I have loved the most.
-Seeing it on Jill Biden wearing Alberta Ferretti this week is why.
 The high street, Topshop, Asos, Zara for women’s clothing is already talking about the summer wardrobe runway trends when it comes to florals and all things oranges when it comes to advertisement.

-Where the fruit print originated for me is the luxury Italians houses as fruit print is part of Italy’s culture.
+Where the fruit print originated for me is the luxury Italian houses as fruit print is part of Italy’s culture.
 We love everything bold and beautiful.
 Even if it’s a banana Prada backpack.

 Dolce & Gabbana